Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

 sudo kubeadm join [master-node-ip]:6443 --token [token] --discovery-token-ca-cert-hash sha256:[hash]

 ```

+4. **Update Jenkins**
- - run `cat $HOME/.kube/config` and store the contents locally and add as a secret file on Jenkins.
+ - run on the kubernetes master node `cat $HOME/.kube/config`
+ - Store the contents on a local file
+ - Update the kube-config credential with this file.